Cocaine Addiction Treatment in Islamabad

 Dilated Pupils

-It dilates the pupils noticeably, even in bright environments—a visible and common physical sign of recent stimulant use.
+The drug makes the pupils noticeably larger, even in bright light.
+This is one of the most visible and common physical signs of recent cocaine use.

 Heightened Alertness